Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - MAME in debug mode and helped with Lua scripts to explore the palette RAM while playing.
 - Custom codes to turn C ROMs to png and the inverse.
 Tileset is edited by hand from a png image with the current character palette, then turned back to C ROM.
 - Custom codes to swap palettes in P ROMs.
-- Custom codes to generate and chain IPS scripts.
 - Custom codes to convert RGB color to 16 bits Neo Geo colors.
 - MS Paint to edit tilesets because this is the best tool ever created on Earth (and it manages transparent layers).
 About 500 tiles have been painfully bloodified by hand, pixel per pixel, in the conversion.
 - Spriter ressources to check for inconsistencies in colors and planning the quantity of work.